Skip to main content Skip to footer

 Fire protection - the right smoke detector

-Living rooms and corridors with escape routes must each have 1 smoke detector.
-There is a minimum level of protection with 1 smoke detector per floor.
+Living rooms and corridors each need a smoke detector.
+Escape routes lead through these rooms.
+A minimum level of protection is one smoke detector per floor.

 Make sure that the device

-• is battery-operated, i.e. works in the event of a power failure
+• works with a battery, i.e. even in the event of a power failure

-• Is VdS-approved and tested in accordance with ERG/GS and CE
+• is approved by VdS and tested in accordance with ERG/GS and CE

 • has a test button

-• on the ceiling (center of the room), at least 50 cm away from walls
+• on the ceiling in the middle of the room.
+At least 50 cm away from the walls.

-• not in rooms with strong steam, dust or smoke development (e.g. bathrooms)
+• not in rooms with a lot of steam, dust or smoke.
+For example, in the bathroom.

-• not in the vicinity of air ducts or in areas with a high risk of draughts
+• not in the vicinity of air ducts.
+Not in a draughty environment.

 Behavior in case of fire

-When there is a fire, the right behavior can be vital.
+When there is a fire, the right behavior is important.
 Here are some tips:

 At the scene of the accident:

-• Call 112 to report the fire and tell them who you are, what happened, where it happened and how many people are affected or injured.
-Then wait for any follow-up questions
+• Call the fire department on 112.
+Tell them who you are, what has happened, where it has happened and how many people are affected.
+Wait for questions

-• If it is no longer possible to raise the alarm at the scene of the fire, do so immediately after leaving the building
+• If you cannot report the fire, do so immediately after leaving the building

 • Keep windows and doors to the fire room closed